kevin-willson/Chapter-2/README.md

-Data and Code for "Increasing aridity may contribute to similar tree growth responses following first-entry fires and reburns after long-term fire-exclusion"
+Code for "Increasing aridity may contribute to similar tree growth responses following first-entry fires and reburns after long-term fire-exclusion"

 Publisher link: https://www.sciencedirect.com/science/article/pii/S0378112724005383

-Data associated with the project can be found on Dryad: Willson, Kevin; Hurteau, Matthew (2024).
+Data associated with the project is described below and can be downloaded from Dryad: Willson, Kevin; Hurteau, Matthew (2024).
 Trees have similar growth responses to first-entry fires and reburns following long-term fire exclusion [Dataset].
 Dryad. https://doi.org/10.5061/dryad.6djh9w18z

 Created by Kevin G. Willson